-What’s more surprising is that most of the emails came from just a couple of companies that wanted to get my attention to their holiday offers soooo badly.
+What’s more surprising is most of the emails came from just a couple of companies who wanted to get my attention with their holiday offers soooo badly.
 I’ve seen it before and as far as I can see, there’s more to come.

 So, here’s the story…